alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-exhorting-children-to-pray.md

 ---
-layout: post
-title: "Exhorting children to pray"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5133, Question 3"
+date: 2020/08/28
+group1: true
 hijri: Muharram 9, 1442 AH
-date: 2020/08/28
-locale: en
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 5133, Question 3
-summary: "When a child reaches the age of seven, the guardian should command them to perform Salah in order to get them used to it."
+summary: When a child reaches the age of seven, the guardian should command them to perform Salah in order to get them used to it.
-category: [fatwas,salah]
-group1: true
+title: Exhorting children to pray
 ---

 ### Question: